Homotopy classes of gauge fields and the lattice: Abstract

 \section{Abstract}

-Given a smooth manifold $M$ and a Lie group $G$, we consider parallel transport maps --groupoid homomorphisms from a path groupoid in $M$ to $G$-- as an alternative description of principal $G$-bundles with smooth connections on them.
-Using a cellular decomposition $\cC$ of $M$, and a system of paths associated to $\cC$, we define a homotopical equivalence relation of parallel transport maps, leading to the concept of an extended lattice gauge (ELG) field.
-A lattice gauge field, as used in Lattice Gauge Theory, is part of the data contained in an ELG field, but the latter contains additional topological information of local nature, sufficient to reconstruct a principal $G$-bundle up to equivalence, in the spirit of Barrett \cite{Ba91}.
-Our constructed space of ELG fields on a given pair $(M,\cC)$ is a covering space for a finite dimensional Lie group, whose connected components parametrize equivalence classes of principal $G$-bundles on $M$.
-Following a theorem of Pachner \cite{Pach91}, we give a criterion to determine when two ELG fields over different cell decompositions $\cC$ and $\cC'$ define equivalent bundles.
-As a first concrete physical application, we define a simple operation that captures the geometric essence of the 't Hooft loop operator in the theory of quantum gauge fields, and study its relation with the bundle structure of an ELG field.
+For a smooth manifold $M$, possibly with boundary and corners, and a Lie group $G$, we consider a suitable description of gauge fields in terms of parallel transport, as groupoid homomorphisms from a certain path groupoid in $M$ to $G$.
+Using a cotriangulation $\cC$ of $M$, and collections of finite-dimensional families of paths relative to $\cC$, we define a homotopical equivalence relation of parallel transport maps, leading to the concept of an extended lattice gauge (ELG) field.
+A lattice gauge field, as used in Lattice Gauge Theory, is part of the data contained in an ELG field, but the latter contains further local topological information sufficient to reconstruct a principal $G$-bundle on $M$ up to equivalence.
+The space of ELG fields of a given pair $(M,\cC)$ is a covering for the space of fields in Lattice Gauge Theory, whose connected components parametrize equivalence classes of principal $G$-bundles on $M$.
+We give a criterion to determine when ELG fields over different cotriangulations define equivalent bundles.